-The Agency's strategic direction has been reinforced by the Constitutional Court judgement which found in favour of the RTIA and the Department of Transport on the validity of AARTO Act.
-The Board has approved a plan which seeks to continue to implement AARTO Nationally through a phased approach.
-The proclamation of AARTO Amendment Act has taken much time than it was anticipated it would, especially since the AARTO Amendment Bill was assented into Act by the President of the Republic in 2019.
+The Agency's strategic direction has been reinforced by the Constitutional Court judgement which ruled in favour of the RTIA and the Department of Transport on the validity of AARTO Act.
+The Board has approved a plan which seeks to continue to implement the AARTO Act Nationally through a phased approach.
+The proclamation of the AARTO Amendment Act has taken much time than it was anticipated it would, especially since the AARTO Amendment Bill was assented by the President of the Republic in 2019.